edwardpmorris/docker-arcsi/README.md

 `docker run -t mundialis/arcsi arcsi.py -h`

-See below under "Docker example" for a more detailed Sentinel-2 example.
+See below under "Docker example" for a more detailed Sentinel-2 example as well as the document [Introduction to ARCSI for generating Analysis Ready Data (ARD)](https://www.arcsi.remotesensing.info/tutorials/ARCSI_Intro_Tutorial_compress.pdf).

 #### Example: Landsat
 To mount a local volume with images, such as freely available USGS Landsat 8 images (available via http://earthexplorer.usgs.gov/), apply radiometric calibration and apply atmospheric correction, for example 'top-of-atmosphere' correction, do: